-How can I oxidize copper without the use of a patina?
+How to oxidize copper without a patinating solution?

 I'm a high school student.
 For a Design and Technology project I have to design and build a light.
 I want to use copper rods for my main shaft, which I will try to entwine around each other.
 But to suit the style of my design, it would be more aesthetic if the copper where rustic, i.e. green.
 So I would like to know if there were a quick way to oxidize the copper, and create an authentic layer of copper oxide around it, without using any patinas?
 I have already tried heating small samples of copper, which did turn the copper green for a while, but the oxide ions didn't stick to the copper and so dissipated away again.
 And on further heating it just created a layer of black carbon (or was it black copper oxide?).
 Anyway, I then tried bleach, which is working VERY slowly, and also it would not be practical to oxidize 180 cm copper rods in bleach.